British Airways suffers IT outage, cancels flights - Nigeria Today

 “We’ve tried all of the self-check-in machines.
 None were working, apart from one,” said Terry Page, booked on a flight to Texas.
 “There was a huge queue for it and it later transpired that it didn’t actually work, but you didn’t discover that until you got to the front.”

-The problem comes on a holiday weekend, when thousands of Britons are travelling.
+The problem came on a holiday weekend, when thousands of Britons were travelling.

-The post British Airways suffers IT outage, cancels flights appeared first on Vanguard News.
+The post British Airways suffers IT outage, cancels flights appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share